achyuthcodes30/Container.py/docs/dockerwriteup.md

 ## Docker Internals

+**Note:** This section is being covered in detail with better illustrations in the workshop.

 The Docker platform provides us with a Docker engine or environment consisting of several tools like the Docker CLI, Docker API and Docker Compose and it also consists of a background process called the Docker daemon.

 The Docker daemon is responsible for pulling and building images as well as creating and managing containers, volumes and networks.
 It listens to Docker API requests and performs the necessary actions.
 For example, when we run the `docker pull`command, the docker daemon is responsible for pulling and building the image if it is not available locally, either from a public repository like Docker Hub or a private repository.

 ## Next Steps and Resources

+- If you haven't already, go ahead and set up Docker on your host machine to enhance your developer experience.
+You can follow the instructions provided in the [beginning](#prerequisites) of this article.

+- Explore the internals of Docker containers further with this excellent resource: [Jérôme Petazzoni at DockerCon EU 2015](https://youtu.be/sK5i-N34im8?si=M9bVlAylJ6Y8kTLY)

+- To put your understanding on Linux container internals to the test check out the `Container from scratch` code here - [https://github.com/achyuthcodes30/Docker-Undocked-Code](https://github.com/achyuthcodes30/Docker-Undocked-Code).
+Start by figuring out the crux of what's going on here and figure out the best way to `chroot` and to assign it to `cgroups` and contribute!!

+- Explore container services on cloud platforms like AWS (ECS and EKS), Microsoft Azure and Google Cloud Platform.
+Try to push your images to the Docker Hub Public Registry and try to deploy your containerised applications using the cloud services mentioned above.

+- Now that you have a good understanding of Docker and its internals, explore a container orchestration platform like `Kubernetes` and other containerization tools like `Containerd` and `Podman`.

+- Keep learning, exploring and growing! 😀